mheily/jobd/README.md

 	make
 	sudo make install
-	sudo /sbin/launchd

 This will install the following executable commands:
 	* launchd
 	* launchctl

+It will also install the following manpages:

+	launchctl(1)
+	launchd(8)
+	launchd.plist(5)

+## Usage

+To start launchd, run the following command:

+	/usr/local/sbin/launchd

 If you want to run jobs as your own user account, add the following line to your .xinitrc
 file:

-	/sbin/launchd
+	/usr/local/sbin/launchd

 If you don't have an .xinitrc file, refer to the documentation for your desktop environment to determine the best way to automatically execute a command when you login.

-## Usage

-At boot time, jobs will be automatic
-	$HOME/launchd/agents
-	/etc/launchd/agents
-	/etc/launchd/daemons
-        /usr/share/launchd/daemons

 ## Differences with Darwin launchd